Tunisian President Beji Caid Essebsi Dies; Was Country's 1st Freely Elected Leader

 Here's more on his political career ⬇️ #RIP pic.twitter.com/TvXJxymKtP

-After taking up politics in the 1940s, Essebsi later joined the fight for de-colonization.
+After taking up politics in the 1940s, Essebsi later joined the fight for decolonization.

 He served under Tunisia's first president, Habib Bourguiba, who took power after the country gained independence from France.
 Essebsi held several senior roles under Bourguiba, including director of security, minister of defense, foreign minister and interior minister.